Steam cleaners: How to buy the best steam cleaner

 - Scrubbing brushes - to remove embedded grime from grout and tiles

-The steaming time is how long you can use the cleaner for with continuous steam before it needs refilling with water to generate more steam.
-The small water tank on handheld steam cleaners means they'll only generate steam for short bursts before you need to stop and refill.
+The steaming time is how long you can use the cleaner with continuous steam before it needs refilling with water.
+The small water tank on handhelds meant that they can only generate steam for short bursts before you need to stop and fill-up.
+Depending on the model, steam mops and 2-in-1s can steam from anywhere between 10 minutes to just under an hour before the water tank needs refilling.

-You'll also usually see the steam output, measured in grams (g) of steam per minute (m) - the higher the figure, the more powerful the steam.
+The steam output is measured in grams (g) of steam per minute (m) - the higher the figure, the more powerful the steam.
 We've reviewed models claiming to offer over 100g/m.
+It’s worth considering that those that offer the highest steam outputs often also leave your floors the wettest in the process.